-To make an executable program, the GHC system compiles your code and then links it with a non-trivial runtime system (RTS), which handles storage management, profiling, etc.
+To make an executable program, the GHC system compiles your code and then links it with a non-trivial runtime system (RTS), which handles storage management, thread scheduling, profiling, and so on.

 -f -h foo bar

-will be handed to your program if/when it calls
+will be available to your program if/when it calls

 -RTS option is required if the

 runtime-system options extend to the end of the command line, as in